Lerner Newspapers: Beginnings

-Decline and fall
+Decline

 The 49-year-old Louis Lerner died of cancer in 1984.
 The following year, the Lerner family sold the chain to Pulitzer Publishing, publishers of the St. Louis Post-Dispatch.
 When it bought the chain of 52 weeklies for $9.1 million, Pulitzer hoped to win readers and advertising dollars from the Chicago Tribune and Chicago Sun-Times in the same way that the Suburban Journal weeklies were weakening the Post-Dispatch.
 Pulitzer planned to increase Lerner's combined circulation of about 300,000 to compete in the Chicago newspaper market, but the recession of the early 1990s eroded the chain's advertising base, over half of which was help-wanted classified ads, and the chain was unsuccessful in winning automotive and real estate ads away from the dailies.

-The sole weekly group in Pulitzer's stable, Lerner was left to founder.
-Pulitzer closed and merged many of its editions, until only 15 were left.
+Pulitzer refocused their efforts away from Lerner and gradually closed and merged many of its editions until only 15 were left.
 Circulation had plummeted from 300,000 in 1985 to 100,000 by 1992.
 In 1992, Pulitzer was on the brink of shutting down the Lerner papers but, at the last minute, with final editions set in type, sold the chain's assets to Sunstates Corp. for a reported $4 million.

-Sunstates, an investment firm led by Clyde Engle, was in the business of buying moribund companies for tricky financial operations.
-Under Sunstates, which owned a mixed bag of companies such as an insurance firm, a chocolate factory, a furniture factory and an apple orchard, but had never before run newspapers, the Lerner chain continued to erode while Sunstates managers constrained journalists to keep 9-to-5 hours.
+Sunstates, an investment firm led by Clyde Engle, was in the business of buying moribund companies to enact complex financial operations.
+Under Sunstates, which owned a mixed bag of companies such as an insurance firm, a chocolate factory, a furniture factory and an apple orchard, but had never before operated newspapers.
+The Lerner chain's business continued to erode while Sunstates managers constrained journalists to keep 9-to-5 hours as a cost saving measure.